RCarpus/meet-app/README.md

 The user interface is made responsive using CSS grid with media queries altering the width of the event cards and number of columns based on the screen size.

+## Data visualization
+Data visualization is handled with the [Recharts](https://recharts.org/en-US/examples/SimpleLineChart) library, which offers easy-to-use template components for a variety of data visualizations to be used in React apps.
+This Meet App utilizes the [SimpleScatterChart](https://recharts.org/en-US/examples/SimpleScatterChart) and [PieChart](https://recharts.org/en-US/examples/TwoLevelPieChart) to visualize the number of events in each city and the types of events offered.

 ## Testing
 ### Unit Testing and Integration Testing
 Unit testing and integration testing are performed using Jest.
 Test files are contained in the __tests__ subdirectory.